swiss-seismological-service/scrtdd/README.md

 New origins will be relocated using a background or reference catalog of high quality locations.
 You might already have one or not.

-If you already have a high quality catalog on your seiscomp database that can be used as background catalog, then you can specify it in scrtdd configuration as a file containing a list of origin id (or event id, in which case the preferred origin will be used).
+If we already have a high quality catalog on your seiscomp database that can be used as background catalog, then you can specify it in scrtdd configuration as a file containing a list of origin id (or event id, in which case the preferred origin will be used).
 The file format must be a csv file in which there must be at least one column called seiscompId, from which the ids will be fetched by scrtdd.

 ***E.g. file myCatalog.csv***